Bflynn17/NHL-Dashboard-in-Python/README.md

 Built an interactive dashboard in Python using Dash and Plotly Express to analyze and visualize NHL statistics spanning 1963–2020.
+To run the dashboard, unzip the folder and open Final Project Dashboard.ipynb in Jupyter.
+Make sure the data files stay in the same folder.